KelticDanor/JustLog/README.md

 Just a short and sweet plug-in to log files played by XMPlay.

 # Change Log
+v1.92
+- Exclude untitled will now count - as also being untitled

+v1.91
+- Fixed the exclude untitled option

 v1.9
 - Compiled with /MT flag to remove runtime dependencies
 - Relative paths should now always work relative to XMPlay.exe